bananapizzuh/SOBS-overlay/readme.md

 ![example.gif](example.gif)

 ## How to use
-- Clone this repository and either run `pipenv install` or `pip install requirements.txt`.
+- Clone this repository and either run `pipenv install` or `pip install -r requirements.txt`.
 - Generate a spotify developer client ID and client Secret for the web api [here](https://developer.spotify.com/dashboard).
+Make the "callback URI" http://localhost:5000/callback/
 - Put them in a .env file in the same directory as the application, it should look like this:
     ```
     SPOTIPY_CLIENT_ID="{Your ID Here}"